farlenkov/obsidian-talk-sim/README.md

+> This repository is now archived.
+All features from this plugin have been incorporated into [Canvas LLM](https://github.com/farlenkov/obsidian-canvas-llm).
+Please use that instead.

 # Talk Simulator

 Have you ever felt like you weren’t smart enough to ask the right question to an LLM about a topic you’re interested in?
 Let’s change that approach: instead, let’s have smart LLMs talk to each other about your topics.